 - You call a help desk or customer service line (they need to warn you by saying something like, "This call may be monitored for quality assurance and training purposes")

 - You want proof of a crime

-- A reporter interviews you "on the record"
+- A reporter interviews you for a news story

-- You walk in and out of businesses that have security footage
+- You walk in and out of businesses that have security cameras

 - You use a phone app or social media